Princess Iron Fan: Journey to the West

-Beside the Banana Leaf Fan, Princess Iron Fan also wields a pair of blue-bladed treasure swords.
+Besides the Banana Leaf Fan, Princess Iron Fan also wields a pair of blue-bladed treasure swords.
 Princess Iron Fan used this ability to extort favours from the residents near the mountains: by fanning only once each time, the fire would only be extinguished for a year before starting again.

 When Sun Wukong and his fellow pilgrims came to the region, they encountered an extremely hostile range of volcanic mountains that they could only pass if the volcanoes became inactive.
 Sun Wukong wanted to borrow her fan to subdue the Flaming Mountains, but she turned him down as the monkey had been on bad terms with her husband before, which was further soured when Wukong assisted Guanyin in subduing his son Red Boy.
 Sun Wukong, however, craftily transformed into a fly and flew into her mouth, down her throat, and into her soft belly.